astro/microvm.nix/doc/src/simple-network.md

 ## A bridge to link TAP interfaces

 To make your MicroVM reachable, the host will place its Ethernet port (`eno1`) on a bridge (`br0`).
-This bridge will have the microVM's TAP interface attached to it - directly placing the microVM on your local network.
+This bridge will have the MicroVM's TAP interface attached to it - directly placing the MicroVM on your local network.

 Note that the addresses provided below are examples and you must adjust these for your network settings.
-Also note that the `eno1` must be paired on the bridge with the `vm-*` TAP interfaces that you will specify in the microVM definition.
+Also note that the `eno1` must be attached to the bridge with the `vm-*` TAP interfaces that you will specify in the MicroVM definition.

 ```nix